What are you in the mood for?

 2. Greek Yogurt

-This creamier cousin of regular yogurt has twice the amount of protein.
+This creamier cousin of regular yoghurt has twice the amount of protein.
 It’s strained off the whey (read: lesser carbs and sugar) to achieve a thicker consistency.
 Top it with diced apples, berries and nuts for an appetite-stabilizing treat.
-Oh, and steer clear of sweetened Greek yogurt if you intend to keep your calories in check.
+Oh, and steer clear of sweetened Greek yoghurt if you intend to keep your calories in check.

 Estimated protein per cup: 17 gm